Environment Variables

 Conventionally, shell variables are declared in all capital letters.
 The value of the variable

-can then be used in bash commands or scripts by inserting $MYVAR
+can then be used in bash commands or scripts by inserting $MYVAR.

-prefix when setting the variable value.
+Note again the use of a preceding $ when using the variable and the absence of the $ prefix when setting the variable value.
 If you want to insert the variable inside a

-string, it is safest to do this by using the form ${MYVAR}
+string, it is safest to do this by using the form ${MYVAR} and placing the beginning and ending portions of

 the string on either side.
 This cleanly distinguishes the name of the variable from any neighboring characters in the string.
 For example: